codeenigma/ce-provision/docs/roles/debian/openvpn.md

 # OpenVPN
 This role installs [the `openvpn-install.sh`` bash script from GitHub](https://github.com/angristan/openvpn-install) and optionally runs it in headless mode.

+## Server address
+This will be detected automatically as the IP address of the server.
+If the server is configured with only internal addressing then the script will attempt to look up the public IP.
+To specify a value use `openvpn.nat_endpoint`.

 ## PAM authentication
 There are two options here, one is simple PAM authentication against Linux users, the other is PAM authentication with LDAP.
 If you want to provide a custom PAM configuration you should set `openvpn.pam.enabled` to `true` and create your own template to override the `openvpn.pam.j2` template provided.
 This file is placed in `/etc/pam.d/openvpn` and loaded by the OpenVPN authentication module to perform authorisation checks.